rtwolfe/portfolio/README.md

 Code gets compiled.
 Databases get migrated.
 Infrastructure gets provisioned through declarative configs with validation and version control.
 But AI agents &mdash; the specs they're built from, the prompts they use, the tests that prove they work, the governance that keeps them safe, the evidence that proves they behaved &mdash; are still assembled by hand, shipped on instinct, and debugged in production.
 There's no compiler.
 No governance enforcement.
 No automated SDLC.
 No cryptographic ledger of what the agent did at runtime.
 No way to prove an agent won't go off-script next week, and no way to prove what it did last week.

-I built four core systems and six production products to fix that.
+I built four core systems and eight production products to fix that.
 The core handles compilation, runtime attestation, and design intelligence.
-The products deploy the stack in specific domains &mdash; productized audit, product management operations, authoring discipline.
+The products deploy the stack in specific domains &mdash; productized audit, product management operations, authoring discipline, federal RFP intelligence, and AI Center-of-Excellence advisory.

 Every system is standalone.
 Together they close the loop from unstructured idea to deployed, tested, governed, monitored, signed, attested agent fleet.
 The platform is self-hosting &mdash; Chancery compiles the PRDs, Charlotte compiles the prompts, Castellan compiles the agents, Citadel generates compliance evidence, Chronicle signs runtime events, and the products demonstrate the stack in production.